Explore an insect-friendly yard – 1

 0

-Explore: Part 2 Part 3
+Explore insects: Part 2 Part 3

 Like many dedicated backyard wildlife enthusiasts, you’ll want to know some basic facts about insects.
 Most of us initially say “no way,” but later come to think of insects as the most fascinating animals in the yard.
 (Animals?
 Yep, they’re members of the animal kingdom).
-Come with me a little way; you’ll find that insects are interesting — they live lives full of (insect-style) adventure, complete with daring chases, swashbuckling fights, travel, good food and sex!
+Come with me a little way; you’ll find that insects are interesting — they live lives full of (insect-style) adventure, complete with daring chases, swashbuckling fights, travel, good food, and sex!

 Let’s pay an imaginary visit to a healthy wildlife habitat.
-Like, say, the one in your very own backyard — where insects are welcome and abundant.
+Like, say, the one in your very own backyard—where insects are welcome and abundant.

 Close up image of a tightly curled up pIll bug.